 16. Assignment; Subcontracting.
 Neither Party may sell, assign, or transfer the Agreement without the other Party’s written consent, but no consent is required if the assignment: (a) results from the assignor’s merger, consolidation, spin-off, split-off or acquisition but the assignment must be limited to the assignor’s survivor, subsidiary or successor; or (b) is to an Affiliate capable of performing the assignor’s duties and obligations under the Agreement.
 Subject to the foregoing, the Agreement will inure to the benefit of and will be binding upon Korn Ferry, Client, and their respective successors and permitted assigns.
 Korn Ferry will not subcontract the performance of Services without Client’s prior authorization.
 This provision applies to subcontractors engaged specifically to provide Services for Client.

 17. Governing Law.
 The Agreement will in all respects be governed by and construed in accordance with the laws of the State of New York, excluding any choice of law provisions and without effect to principles of conflicts of law, regardless of the place of making or performance.
+Where the Parties agree in writing to a different governing law, the mutually agreed upon jurisdiction will prevail in the event of a conflict with these General Terms and Conditions.
 Notwithstanding anything in the Agreement to the contrary, nothing in the Agreement requires Korn Ferry to do any act or refrain from doing any act which would result in Korn Ferry violating (or becoming subject to any penalty under) any laws to which it is subject.
 The Parties disclaim the applicability of the United Nations’ Convention on the International Sale of Goods.